Getting Started with Pelican¶

 your own static site.

-We'll walk through what the pelican/
+We'll walk through what the pelican/ directory contains and what you

 need to change to get a simple static site up and running.